gro-intelligence/api-client/docs/gro-ontology.rst

   client.lookup_belongs('regions', 13055)

-`See this Getting Started section for navigation of relationships between entities. <./searching-data.html#lookup-contains>`
+See this Getting Started section for navigation of relationships between entities. `Searching Data#lookup-contains <./searching-data.html#lookup-contains>`_

 Special Properties for Regions